(Contact us at email@example.com.)

 Zachary Frazier, Senior Editor, graduated from the University of South Carolina’s School of Library and Information.
 He’s originally from Seattle, WA and now lives in Columbia, SC.
 In past lives he’s been a disk jockey, street team member, debater, and bookseller.
 He’s on Twitter as @wildbookchase and blogs here.

-Jennifer Eltringham is a first year MLIS student at the University of Denver, where she is torn between specializing in public libraries and archives – she hopes to find a way to reconcile the two.
+Jennifer Eltringham is a second year MLIS student at the University of Denver, where she is torn between specializing in public libraries and archives – she hopes to find a way to reconcile the two.
 When not processing interlibrary loans and answering reference questions at the Pikes Peak Library District, she daydreams about traveling, knits socks, pretends that her work environment is like a public library version of The Office, and thinks about how intersections of race, gender, and class affect the way human beings exist in the world.
-You can find her at her blog, tumblr, and instagram.
+You can connect with her on Twitter, LinkedIn, Instagram, or her blog.

 Lauren Hester is currently pursuing an MSLIS at the Catholic University of America in Washington, D.C.
 She worked as a library assistant at the Grinnell College Libraries as a student in the audiovisual/media and cataloging departments, and as a staff member in serials and circulation before moving to northern Virginia.
 She currently works for the Arlington County Public Libraries as a library assistant.
 Her professional interests lie in technology programming for adults, digital libraries, and cultural history and archives.
 In her spare time, she enjoys running, kickboxing, creative writing, and snuggling with her dogs.
 You can find her online at her blog, livingabooklife.com.